MiniMinja/TopDown/Assets/Scripts/Character/Player/PlayerMovementHandler.md

 [back to Table of Contents](/TableOfContents.md)

 ## Description
-this script is a singleton that defines the player's movement.
+this script defines the player's movement based on the user's input.

 ## Data